Skymet Weather predicts bleak monsoon in India over next four weeks | Science-Environment

 Skymet Weather predicts bleak monsoon in India over next four weeks

-Private forecasting agency Skymet Weather Monday predicted a bleak monsoon in India over the next four weeks, raising concerns about the impact on agriculture.
+Private forecasting agency Skymet Weather has predicted a bleak monsoon in India over the next four weeks, raising concerns about the impact on agriculture.
+Unfortunately, there are no signs of weather systems emerging over the Bay of Bengal in the near future, which are crucial drivers of the monsoon.

 - Country: